 Books and Records

-Your books and records are one of the most important aspects of your business and should be considered a foundational component of your annual review because they are essential for not only testing other areas of your P&Ps, but they are also important to review in and of themselves given the specific requirements for books and records under the Advisers’ Act.
+Your books and records are one of the most important aspects of your business and must be considered a foundational component of your annual review.
+They are essential not only for testing other areas of your compliance program, but also must be reviewed in and of themselves given the specific requirements for maintaining books and records under the Advisers’ Act.

 Under Rule 204-2, RIAs are expected to maintain certain books and records that are deemed essential to the business of the RIA.
 Those books and records need to be maintained for a minimum of five years and for at least two of those years, the RIA is required to maintain books onsite in an “appropriate” office